Associate of Science in Nursing Bridge Pathway

 Offered at the Following Campus

-Southeastern Technical College (STC) is proud to provide a pathway option that allows qualified individuals who possess current unrestricted licensure as a Licensed Practical Nurse (LPN) or Paramedic (EMT-P) to bridge his or her education and training into the Associate of Science in Nursing Degree (ASN).
+The ASN Bridge Pathway option, offered on the Swainsboro campus, allows qualified individuals who possess current unrestricted licensure as a Licensed Practical Nurse (LPN) or Paramedic (EMT-P) to bridge his or her education and training into the Associate of Science in Nursing Degree (ASN).
 The traditional ASN Program nursing program course work (RNSG courses) is completed within four (4) semesters.
 The ASN Bridge Pathway allows qualified applicants to complete nursing program course work (RNSG-B courses) within three (3) semesters.
-Students meeting the Bridge Pathway admission requirements and successfully completing the RNSG-B 1019: Transition to Professional Nursing course will receive credit for the traditional ASN Program courses RNSG 1005: Foundations of Nursing and RNSG 1020: Medical Surgical Nursing.
+Students meeting the Bridge Pathway admission requirements and successfully completing the RNSG-B 1019: Transition to Professional Nursing course will receive credit for the traditional ASN Program courses RNSG 1005: Foundations of Nursing and RNSG 1020: Medical Surgical Nursing I.

 Students will receive classroom instruction in a hybrid format and coordinated clinical experiences in the nursing care of clients at local hospitals and community agencies under the supervision and guidance of the nursing faculty.
 Nursing courses are grouped in progressive levels of complexity, and students must successfully complete all course work in one level before progressing to the next.
 Students will attend class/clinical one (1) to two (2) days per week.
 Class meetings will be held on Tuesdays and/or Thursdays.
 Clinical assignments will vary depending upon the assigned clinical sites.